Beloth/Ostston-Work/Notes/Next Session.md

 #### Granrus's Family Mausoleum

 Large stone mausolem in the centre of the family own land.
 Distant members of the family are buried outside as well as some notable servants.
 The newer burials are further away from the mausoleum.
+* Perception Check DC 12+
+  * Pass - There is a noticable chill in the air, the closer to the Mausolem the more pronounced the chill.
+Notice that several of the graves close to the mausoleum have been distrubed.
+  * Fail - There is a noticable chill in the air, the closer to the Mausolem the more pronounced the chill.
+  * Closer look make a investigation check DC14+
+    * Pass - The graves have been distrubed from the inside... as if something dug their way out.
+    * Failed - You investigate the graves, anything of value have been taken.

 ##### Approaching the door.

 As you approach to put the key in you notice that the door is slightly ajar.
 Investigation DC 12 check to see that the lock had been picked and damaged in the process.